 - Applicant must have a continued and sustained interest in the field of cancer at the time of consideration for membership and must devote at least 75% of his/her total professional effort in the field of urologic cancer.

 - Applicant must have published acceptable papers on cancer in national medical journals.

-- Active membership is for urologic oncologists who have certification in urology by the American Board of Urology or by other Urologic Boards recognized by equivalent certification in their country of origin when a candidate is outside of the U.S.A.
+- Active membership is for urologic oncologists who have certification in urology by the American Board of Urology or the American Osteopathic Board of Surgery.
+Applicants certified by Urologic Boards recognized by equivalent certification in their country of origin will be considered on a case by case base at the discretion of the membership committee.
 They should have two years of oncologic experience following completion of the formal urologic training.
 They should have performed or supervised at least 50 urologic oncology operative procedures during the year prior to application for membership (documentation required).

 An active member shall have the right of suffrage, of participation in the Annual Meeting and meetings of the Society and shall be eligible to hold any office or receive any honor or gift of the Society.
 He shall be elected in accordance with the provisions outlined below.

 - A candidate must be proposed for membership by an active member in good standing.
 An active member may propose only one candidate for Active Membership in each organizational year.

 - The active member is responsible for notifying the Membership Committee Chairman of his/her intent to propose a candidate for membership.
 This should be done through a written request to include the name, title, and address of the candidate.

 - The proposer will forward a completed application packet to the Membership Committee Chairman.
 This must include the candidate's curriculum vitae, completed application, proof of Board Certification, and documentation of urologic oncology procedures performed.